Vision and literacy: An educational problem that can be solved

 Gary Orfield concluded by noting that research findings suggest that:

-Making visual services more readily available would reduce achievement and learning difficulties in poor children.
+Making visual services and vision therapy more readily available would reduce achievement and learning difficulties in poor children.

-He urged concerned constituencies to work together to bring that data to the attention of policymakers.
+He urged concerned constituencies to work together to promote recent studies in vision therapy and bring that data to the attention of policymakers.
 “Today’s event has been a good step in that direction,” Orfield said.

 The ‘Visual Problems of Children in Poverty and Their Interference with Learning’ conference was sponsored by the Harvard Graduate School of Education, the Massachusetts Society of Optometrists, and the New England College of Optometry.